Kclamberth/Wifi802.1xSkele/README.md

 # Wifi802.1xSkele
-Skeleton code for connecting to a wifi
+Skeleton code for connecting to a school wifi network on a system running NetworkManager (most linux distributions).

 Name it "SSIDNAME".nmconnection , and fill out the information.
 The SSIDNAME will be the wifi you're connecting to.